consuldemocracy/consuldemocracy/docs/en/getting_started/update.md

 After the previous section `merge` command, there are three possible outcomes:

 A. You get a nice `Already up-to-date.` response.
-That means your fork is up to date with consul 😊👌.
+That means your fork is up to date with Consul Democracy 😊👌.

 B. You get a screen on your git configured editor showing the commit message `Merge remote-tracking branch 'upstream/master' into upstream`.
-That means git was able to grab latest changes from CONSUL's master branch, and it can merge them without code change conflicts.
+That means git was able to grab latest changes from Consul Democracy's master branch, and it can merge them without code change conflicts.
 Finish the commit.

 C. You get some git errors along with a `Automatic merge failed; fix conflicts and then commit the result.` message.
-That means there are conflicts between the code changes you did and the ones done on CONSUL repository since the last time you update it.
+That means there are conflicts between the code changes you did and the ones done on Consul Democracy repository since the last time you update it.
 That's the main reason we strongly recommend often updates of your fork (think at least monthly).
 Resolve merge conflicts carefully and commit them.

 Now you can just simply push your **upstream** branch to github and create a Pull Request so you can easily check all changes going into your repo, and see your tests suite runs.

-Remember you can always quickly check changes that will come from CONSUL to your fork by replacing **your_org_name** on the url: <https://github.com/your_org_name/consul/compare/master...consul:master>.
+Remember you can always quickly check changes that will come from Consul Democracy to your fork by replacing **your_org_name** on the url: <https://github.com/your_org_name/consul/compare/master...consul:master>.